sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading to Sparkle 2.3

+Sparkle 2.3 now requires macOS 10.13 (High Sierra) or later.

+`generate_appcast` now only preserves necessary updates and moves old update files into a `old_updates` directory.
+Please run `generate_appcast --help` for more details.

+Serving updates using DSA only without EdDSA is no longer supported.

 ## Upgrading to Sparkle 2.2

 If you're upgrading from Sparkle 2.0 or 2.1 and sandbox your app, Sparkle 2.2 has renamed the XPC Services referenced in the [sandboxed applications](/documentation/sandboxing) guide.
 If you have scripts that reference these services you will need to update them.